- Faiz Ahmed

 Coercive Collaborations: The Production and Reception of Japanese-Language Literature by Korean Writers, 1930s-1980s [ project summary ]

-In my dissertation project, I examine the rise of Japanese-language literature by Korean colonial subjects during the 1930s and 1940s and its subsequent impact on discourse regarding "national" and "ethnic minority" literature in postwar Japan and Korea.
-I reevaluate key texts from both the colonial and postcolonial period; I also situate these texts in dialogue with each other in order to examine changes in the Japanese-language literary canon across generations.
+My dissertation project questions the persistent use of these labels – collaborationist, resistance, zainichi – which have been treated as static, absolute categories; instead, I ask how and why they emerged as a predominant mode of literary discourse in twentieth century Asia.
+My project is twofold in nature.
+First, I examine the rise of Japanese-language literature by Korean colonial subjects in the late 1930s and early 1940s, reassessing the sociopolitical factors involved in the production and consumption of these texts.
+Second, I trace how postwar reconstructions of ethno-linguistic nationality gave rise to the specific genre of zainichi literature in Japan.
 By bringing these two valences together, I am able to highlight the continuities – rather than the disjunct – among the established fields of colonial-period literature, modern Japanese literature, and modern Korean literature.
 I also call attention to the historical specificity of the fields themselves, and propose alternate ways to consider the relationship between nihongo bungaku (“Japanese-language literature”) and kokubungaku (“Japanese national literature”).
 This project will open a much-needed field of inquiry, bringing colonial-period and zainichi texts in dialogue not only with each other but also with other literary movements in Japan and abroad.

 - Yurou Zhong